TomasMendozaHN/YZU_smart_robot/README.md

 3. To read RPLidar sensor, use file #3

 4. To calculate the phase in which the robot is (phase 1, 2 or 3) use file #4

+5. To obtain the keypoints of a human body, run Keypoints_RCNN.ipynb

 ###  HOW TO OUTPUT MLAGENTS TRAINED MODEL AS PYTORCH MODEL?